Oregon CHL Reciprocity Map 2026: Which States Honor Your Oregon Concealed Carry License

 Complete Oregon CHL reciprocity guide.
 See which states recognize your Oregon concealed carry license, state-by-state requirements, and how to travel legally with your firearm.

 Your Oregon Concealed Handgun License (CHL) lets you carry in Oregon.
-But what about when you travel out of state?
+But what about when you travel to another state?

-Reciprocity means other states recognize your Oregon CHL, allowing you to carry concealed there too.
+Reciprocity means other states recognize your Oregon CHL.
+It lets you carry concealed there too.

-This guide shows which states honor Oregon CHLs, state-by-state requirements, and how to travel legally across state lines.
+This guide shows which states honor your Oregon CHL, what rules to follow in each state, and how to travel legally across state lines.

 Quick Summary

-Oregon CHL is honored in these states: ✅ Idaho, Montana, Wyoming, Utah, Arizona, Alaska, Iowa, Missouri, Tennessee, Oklahoma, Arkansas, Mississippi, Alabama, Georgia, North Carolina, Virginia, West Virginia, Kentucky, Indiana, Michigan, Kansas, and more (see full list below)
+Oregon CHL is honored in: Idaho, Montana, Wyoming, Utah, Arizona, Alaska, Iowa, Missouri, Tennessee, Oklahoma, Arkansas, Mississippi, Alabama, Georgia, North Carolina, Virginia, West Virginia, Kentucky, Indiana, Michigan, Kansas, and more (see the full list below).

 Understanding Reciprocity